x123/kdy-iss/docs/sail-handling.md

 You can watch [this video](https://www.youtube.com/watch?v=F80SNSKP1YU) (in danish) for visuals of the process.
-This is again describing a matchrace-style set on a port tack, and assumes a standard racing crew setup with positions Skipper, mainsail, trimmer, tailor and bowman.
+This is again describing a matchrace-style set on a port tack, and assumes a standard racing crew setup with positions Skipper, mainsail, trimmer, tailer and bowman.

 1. Make sure that the spinnaker sheets are on the winches in the cockpit.